r-mahoney/getting-started-with-git/readme.md

-Adcding edits to this readme in order to show what pull requests look like and do
+Adding edits to this readme in order to show what pull requests look like and do